puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 Now that the `lvmguide` class is available, you can use it to classify the node `learning.puppetlabs.vm`.
-Under the *Classes* tab, enter `lvmguide` in the text box, then click the *Add class* and *Commit* buttons to confirm your changes.
+Under the *Classes* tab, enter `lvmguide` in the text box, then click the *Add class* and *Commit 1 change* buttons to confirm your changes.

 ### Run puppet